Our Team

 Project Manager, Boîte Schools Chorus and Boîte Millennium Chorus

 Bec was the Artistic Director of Richmond’s iconic lantern festival, “Under One Moon”, and has previously worked for several councils and community centres.
-As well as her role as The Boîte Schools Chorus Project Co-ordinator, Bec currently creates commissions, runs residencies and teaches art classes for children from her studio.

 Our Volunteers